yiochen/myHugoBlog/content/post/angular-d3-barchart.md

 }
 ```

 This directive will detect the size change of any container.
 The method `checkDimension` will be called during each animation frame.
-What is does is simply read the height and width from dom, and then assign to the local variable.
-We can then bind the height and width properties to `BarChartComponent`.
+What is does is simply reading the height and width from dom, and then assigning them to the local variables.
+We can then bind the height and width to `BarChartComponent`.

 Let's update the `app.component.html`
 ```xml